expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

 **Required**.
 The friendly url name for publishing. eg: `my-app-name` will refer to the `expo.io/@project-owner/my-app-name` project.

+### `"backgroundColor"`

+The background color for your app, behind any of your React views.
+This is also known as the root view background color.
+This value should be a 6 character long hex color string, eg: `'#000000'`.
+Default is white &mdash; `'#ffffff`.

 ### `"owner"`

 The primary user to use for publishing and creating builds.
 If not provided, defaults to the username of the current user.